banner

 By showing genuine grief and honor for Abner, David shows his esteem for the armies of Israel, who followed him into battle.
 There was no malice in David’s heart—he had no part in the death of Abner.
 David even curses his commander Joab for his wrongful deeds.

-Putting loyalties aside, we must stand with the righteous and rebuke the wicked, even if they are on our team or in our own family.
-Rebuking those who are wrong can be challenging, but it is right.
+Putting loyalties aside, we must stand with the righteous and rebuke evil, even if we see it in our team or family.
+Rebuking wrongful behavior can be challenging, but it’s right.

 How we behave under challenging circumstances shows our character.
 Do we treat people with honor, or are we manipulative?
 Do we have the wisdom to show restraint?
 Can we wait for God to work, or do we feel we have to help him?